M0simi/portfolio/Stage2.md

 ## 3. Scope

 **In-Scope:**
-- AI chatbot capable of answering FAQs.
-- Basic integration with university service databases (library, cafeteria, events).
+- Providing answers to common university-related questions (e.g., campus facilities, deadlines, events).
+- Real-time data regarding university services, facilities (e.g., library, cafeteria), and key events.
 - Web or mobile-friendly interface for students.
+- Development of an intuitive user interface that allows students to interact with the chatbot.
 - 24/7 availability.

 **Out-of-Scope:**
-- Handling sensitive student data (grades, financial records).
+- The MVP will not integrate with university systems for personalized student data like grades, course registrations, etc.
 - Advanced features like predictive analytics or voice assistants (future phases).
+- No advanced NLP capabilities (e.g., understanding complex questions or casual conversations).
 - Full-scale integration with every university system.
+- The chatbot will be available primarily through a web interface, not as a mobile app in this MVP version.
+- Multi-Language Support: The MVP will not include multi-language support for international students (will be added later if needed).

 ---